MartinJeanne/laminas/README.md

 # laminas-mvc-skeleton

 ## Hello
-Your php version need to be <7.3 or ~8.0
+Your php version need to be <7.3 but >8.1

 Go to your php.ini, and remove the semicolon on this line:
 `;extension=intl`